History of Vrindavana

 Vajranabha Period

 One day, observing a series of inauspicious omens in Hastinapura, Maharaja Yuddhistira sensed that something terrible had happened.
 Just then, Arjuna returned to the palace from his pilgrimage looking utterly dejected.
 Arjuna then delivered the devastating news that Krishna had departed from the world and the Yadu dynasty had been practically obliterated.
-Feeling a deep sense of spiritual lamentation, the Pandavas installed Maharaja Pariksit on the throne of Hastinapura, Vajranabha (the great grandson of Krishna) on the throne of Mathura, and proceeded to renounce the world.
+Feeling a deep sense of spiritual lamentation, the Pandavas installed Maharaja Pariksit on the throne of Hastinapura, Vajranabha (the great-grandson of Krishna) on the throne of Mathura, and proceeded to renounce the world.

 Kali-yuga had now begun, and Maharaja Pariksit was touring the kingdom.
 When he came to Mathura, Vajranabha lamented that the dhama was now empty.
 When Krishna left, all His associates also left, and the tracts of Vrindavana became practically deserted.
 Urged by Sandilya Rishi, Vajranabha, with the help of Maharaja Pariksit, began to rebuild Vrindavana by colonising the villages, restoring the holy places, establishing temples and deities, and making it a vibrant epicentre of Krishna-bhakti which would inspire generations to come.
 Under the rule of Vajranabha, Mathura again flourished as an idyllic place of pilgrimage.
 Since Krishna’s pastimes are known as nitya-lila, they are not only going on eternally in the spiritual abode, but also perpetually enacted within the borders of Bhauma Vrindavana.
 Although the external appearance of the dhama may change, its transcendental and divine nature remains untouched.